Rescator7/spell-OLC.tbamud/README.md

 # Menu Dispel

-<p>This menu is used to create a spell or skill that will remove all affects and applies from a specific spell</p>
+<p>This menu is used to create a spell or skill that will remove all affects and applies from a specific spell.</p>
-This is a 3 slot menu.</p>
+This is a 3 slots menu.</p>

   - spell(string formula)